foldda/snappable/README.md

 Snappable is a software-component framework for building applications from independently developed components.

-Instead of coupling a component to one host application's interfaces and domain-object model, Snappable provides neutral, standardized "wiring": components exchange data through evolvable [RDA](../RDA) containers and can be connected and driven by different Snappable runtimes.
+Instead of coupling a component to one host application's interfaces and domain-object model, Snappable provides neutral, standardized "wiring": components exchange data through evolvable [RDA](https://github.com/foldda/rda) containers and can be connected and driven by different Snappable runtimes.

 Like a physical breadboard, Snappable does not decide whether the connected components are functionally compatible or whether the resulting "circuit" is correctly designed.
 Component developers define and understand their components' data and functional contracts; application builders select suitable components and connect them correctly.

-## Background: Why Do We Need It
+## Background: The Problem

 A software component is a modular unit that encapsulates a specific capability behind a well-defined interface.
 Component-based systems can be easier to assemble, extend, test, and maintain than monolithic applications.